User permissions required: ‘View Sources’ AND ‘View Labels’

-By default, Explore presents the 20 most recent verbatims in a dataset, you can click the query button in the top right-hand corner of the page to change this.
+By default, Explore presents the 20 most recent verbatims in a dataset in the 'Recent' mode, you can click the dropdown mode selector in the top left-hand corner of the page to change this.

 The different options you can select from the dropdown menu are: